JonMGabriel/CMS_System/README.md

     - Monday: get interface(s) done / write articles for content (include illuminating examples)
         - This includes creating the two themes for users to choose from (index.html & theme.css)
             - Maybe we use abstract classes from project 3
-        - Writing the articles from the list below (think of a good illuminating example)
+        - Writing the articles from the list below (think of good illuminating example)

+    - Tuesday:

-    - Tuesday: write scripts
+    write scripts
         - This may include swapping classes for the different design patterns (single page design)
         - our user created interfaces with user generated content (?)